 How to Get Help

 Many students have personal problems that interfere with their ability to study and learn.
-If you have such problems, I urge you in the strongest possible terms to get help quickly.
+If you have such problems, I urge you to get help quickly.
 The Student Health Service has a Behavioral Medicine Department with extensive counseling resources to help students with their personal problems.
 Students in need should be sure to take advantage of them.
 You can consult expert counselors and psychologists there who have lots of experience with student problems.
 I would be happy to talk with you and help you find appropriate services, or you can find your own.
 Students can make appointments with counselors by calling 353-3569.

-I cordially invite you to discuss economics or other subjects with me during my office hours or by appointment.
+I cordially invite you to discuss economics or other subjects with me during my Zoom office hours or by appointment.